eth-protocol-fellows/protocol-studies/docs/wiki/EL/data-structures.md

 Ethereum's primary data structure for storing the execution layer state is a **Merkle Patricia Trie** (pronounced "try").
 It is named so, since it is a Merkle tree that uses features of PATRICIA (Practical Algorithm To Retrieve Information Coded in Alphanumeric), and because it is designed for efficient data retrieval of items that comprise the Ethereum state.

+- From Merkle Trees, it inherits the cryptographic verification properties where each node contains hashes of its children.
+- From Patricia Tries, it inherits efficient key-value storage and retrieval capabilities through prefix-based node organization.

 There are three types of nodes within the MPT:

 - **Branch Nodes**: A branch node consists of a 17-element array, which includes one node value and 16 branches.
 This node type is the primary mechanism for branching and navigating through the trie.